 The surroundings of the mountain are of fairy-tale-like beauty.
 It is not surprising that the Chinese have chosen this mountain as one of the five Sacred Mountains.
-In the mountains there are ancient temples and life-threatening (but beautiful) hiking trails that monks used to get to the temples.
-Today the paths are mainly populated by day trippers.
+In the mountains, there are ancient temples and life-threatening (but beautiful) hiking trails that monks used to get to the temples.
+Today the paths are mainly populated by day-trippers.

 Although the track is known as one of the most dangerous in the world, the moment you are at the top is a moment to remember.
 The view is phenomenal and (literally) breathtaking!
-If you climb towards the top you will pass villages built on the mountain until you finally reach a gondola that brings you to the southern top.
+If you climb towards the top you will pass villages built on the mountain until you finally reach a gondola that brings you to the southern tip.
 The challenging and bizarre climb awaits you from there.

-Climbing to the top
+Climbing to the Top

 Climbing to the top is the best thing to do, it is the reason that many people come here.
 There are three options for getting to the North Peak.
 This is the first of the 5 peaks.

-Walking – the most popular option is to follow the 6-kilometer (3.7 miles) path to the North Peak from the village of Hua Shan.
+Walking – The most popular option is to follow the 6-kilometer (3.7 miles) path to the North Peak from the village of Hua Shan.
 This takes around 3 to 5 hours.
 The last 2 kilometers are quite tough.

 If you don’t like extreme mountain climbing, the route to the northern summit (1,561 meters) is a must.
 This original route is 6 kilometers (3.7 miles) long and winds towards the top.
 You will also find a cable car that takes you to the top.
 Other routes are more extreme and certainly not suitable for the inexperienced climber or people with a fear of heights.
 From the top on the northern part, a number of buildings run to the various peaks of Mount Hua.

 TIP – There are different peaks where you can go; the East, South, and West Peak.
 South is the busiest (and highest).
 East is the quietest.
-You can take beautiful pictures at all three peaks.
+You can take beautiful pictures from all three peaks.

 Once you reach the top, you know that you have risked your life for a reason.
 First, the view is breathtaking.
 Second, you will find an old Taoist temple that has been converted into a Chinese teahouse.
-Without a doubt the summit of Mount Hua is one of the most beautiful places in the world where you can drink a cup of tea.
+Without a doubt, the summit of Mount Hua is one of the most beautiful places in the world where you can drink a cup of tea.
 You do have to pay well for it.
 From Xi’an, excursions to Mount Hua are organized.